 - or install new wallboard after a kitchen fire.

 Insurance coverage puts your mind at ease, and assures your lender the fair market value of your home won’t decline if the unexpected happens.
-The average Ontario home owner pays around $104 a month or $1,250 a year for insurance.
+The average Ontario homeowner pays around $117 a month or $1,409 a year for insurance.
 Insuring your new home is small change for a major investment.
+Insured perils in homeowner coverage.